ResearchBy Mayo Clinic Staff

-Brain rehabilitation researchers at Mayo Clinic in Minnesota are actively involved in basic science and clinical studies to better understand:
+Brain rehabilitation researchers at Mayo Clinic in Minnesota are actively involved in clinical investigations to better understand:

 - How to measure muscle tone (spasticity) using new technology involving ultrasound